Residential Tree Certificate Programs

 Additional Tree Resources:

-- Tree Planting Demonstrations - Learn best practices for planting a new tree
+- Tree Planting Guide - tree planting best practices

 - Trees Across Erie - Program will pilot in Spring of 2020; while supplies last, Erie residents will have an opportunity to purchase a new tree for $40.00